Bland–Allison Act: Coinage Act of 1873

 The Fourth Coinage Act acknowledged the gold standard over silver.
 Those who advocated for silver labeled this act as the Crime of '73.
 As a result of demonetized silver, gold became the only metallic standard in the United States and became the default standard.
-The price of gold was more stable than that of silver, largely due to silver discoveries in Nevada and other places in the West, and the price of silver to gold declined from 16-to-1 in 1873 to nearly 30-to-1 by 1893.
+The price of gold was more stable than that of silver, largely due to silver discoveries in Nevada and other places in the West, and the ratio of the gold price to the silver price increased from 16-to-1 in 1873 to nearly 30-to-1 by 1893.
 The term limping bimetallism describes this problem.
 The U.S. government finally ceded to pressure from the western mining states and the Bland–Allison Act went into effect in 1878.
 The law was replaced in 1890 by the similar Sherman Silver Purchase Act, which in turn was repealed by Congress in 1893.
 These were two instances where the United States attempted to establish bimetallic standards in the long run.